 Buy a top-up pension from the LGPS

-When you take your LGPS benefits you may be able to use some or all of your AVC plan to buy extra pension from the LGPS.
-The extra pension you buy will increase with the cost of living.
+When you take your LGPS benefits, you can use some or all of your AVC plan to buy a top-up pension from the LGPS if you paid into the LGPS on or after 1 April 2014.
+The amount of extra pension you buy with your AVC plan depends on your age and your state of health.
+The extra pension you buy will increase in line with the cost of living.

-If your AVC plan started before 1 April 2014 you can only buy extra pension with your AVC plan if you take immediate payment of your LGPS pension when you leave the scheme and you take your AVC plan at the same time.
-You will have the option of buying extra pension just for yourself, or you can choose to buy extra pension for both for yourself and your dependents (in the event of your death).

-If your AVC plan started on or after 1 April 2014 you can buy extra pension with your AVC plan as long as you take your AVC plan at the same time as you take your main LGPS benefits.
 Your dependents will automatically be provided with extra pension in the event of your death.

-The amount of extra pension you buy with your AVC plan depends on your age and your state of health.
 The pension income you receive is taxable; the rate of tax you pay will depend on the overall amount of income you receive from your LGPS pension and other sources in any particular tax year.

+If you left the LGPS before 1 April 2014 this option is not available to you.

 Take some or all of your AVC plan as a single tax free lump sum

-To do this you must take your main LGPS benefits at the same time.
+To do this you must take your main LGPS benefits at the same time as your AVC plan.
 There are some rules which limit how much tax free lump sum you can take:

-when added to your main LGPS lump sum to which you may be entitled, or which you request in exchange for pension income, your total tax free lump sum cannot exceed 25% of the overall value of your LGPS benefits you are taking at that particular time.
+when added to your main LGPS lump sum, to which you may be entitled, or which you request in exchange for pension income, your total tax free lump sum cannot exceed 25% of the overall value of your LGPS benefits you are taking at that particular time.
 This includes the value of your AVC plan.

 your maximum tax free lump sum must also not exceed 25% of the lifetime allowance (£257,500 for the tax year 2018/19) or 25% of your remaining lifetime allowance if you have previously taken payment of any pension benefits.